It's becoming extremely easy (and I don't think it's just a good thing) to alter a video, and the latest developments in AI are truly impressive.

 Huge ethical doubts

-It is clear that this mechanism creates the possibility that anyone can modify a discourse (perhaps of political figures or public figures) by inserting elements of hatred, or disinformation, and spreading them as original and natural: this only increases concerns about the spread of systems based on deepfake.
+It is clear that this mechanism creates the possibility that anyone can modify a speech (perhaps by political figures or public figures) by inserting elements of hatred, or disinformation, and spread them. as original and natural: this only increases concerns about the spread of systems based on deepfake.

-On the other hand, there are some positive sides, and it is in the enormous savings that the editing will obtain by avoiding re-shooting entire scenes due to small pronunciation errors.
+On the other hand, there are some positive sides, and that is in the enormous savings that editing will obtain by avoiding to turn whole scenes again because of small mistakes of pronunciation.

-For the rest, I am sure that other "anti-counterfeiting" methods will also be developed for videos: dynamic watermarks or watermarks that make the work of artificial intelligence even more complex, in a competition between reality and manipulation that already seems destined to characterize the next years.
+For the rest, I am sure that other "anti-counterfeiting" methods will be developed for videos too: dynamic watermarks or watermarks that make it even more the work of artificial intelligence is complex, in a competition between reality and manipulation which already seems intended to characterize the next years.